SMS and Text Encoding

 If you’re copying/pasting your message from another program like Word, they will often times carry over these special characters, for example.

 iPhones use a special character by default for the apostrophe (for example in auto-correct).
-When typing and it auto-adds it, you can delete it, then press the "123" button to see special characters: tap and hold on the apostrophe and you will see other options, including one that looks more like a straight line for an apostrophe.
+When typing and it auto-replaces it, you can delete it, then press the "123" button to see special characters: tap and hold on the apostrophe and you will see other options, including one that looks more like a straight line for an apostrophe.
 This is the "regular" apostrophe.

 Last updated